codefoster/codefoster.com/source/_posts/8tracks.md

 ![](/files/8tracks_01.jpg)

 PT: My name is Paul Tidwell, I have been writing code as a hobby since I was 12\.
-I currently work for Bungie, Inc where we are in the processes of bringing the world of "Destiny" to life.
+I currently work for Bungie, Inc where we are in the processes of bringing the world of &quot;Destiny&quot; to life.
 For fun, I am getting 8tracks ready for the Xbox 360.

 **ME: Okay, so what&#39;s this 8tracks app you made?
 What&#39;s the purpose of the app and was it your idea?**